Top of the page

 A filling is a material that your dentist uses to fill a cavity after the dentist removes any tooth decay.
 To fill a tooth, your dentist will numb (freeze) the area, drill out the decay, and put in a filling.
 There are many types of fillings.

 Fillings can be made from many types of material.
 Talk to your dentist about which type would be best for you.

-You need a filling when tooth decay has caused a hole (cavity) to form on a tooth surface.
-If you don't get a filling, the cavity will get worse.
-It may cause pain and then an abscess.
-This may lead to more severe problems, such as bone loss.
+You need a filling when your tooth has decay.
+If you don't get a filling, the tooth decay will get worse.
+Untreated, the cavity will get larger, destroying more of the tooth structure and it may cause pain and infection.
+This may lead to more severe problems.

 A filling repairs the tooth and stops tooth decay.
 Over a long period of time, you may need to replace a worn-out filling.

 There is almost no risk involved in having a cavity filled.
 If the tooth decay is too close to the nerve, you may need a root canal treatment or have the tooth removed.

 Adaptation Date: 3/2/2022

 To learn more about Healthwise, visit Healthwise.org.